Tackling upgrade nightmares

 We call regressions to those tests in our BAT (Basic Acceptance Test) framework that fail after changes in software components.
 In the past, we had regressions that needed to be solved quickly to avoid impacting the next OS release.
-This time we were able to prevent such regressions by using features in Clear Linux OS for Intel Architecture that allowed us to validate new software before merging it into production build system.
+This time we were able to prevent such regressions by using features in Clear Linux* OS that allowed us to validate new software before merging it into production build system.

 It couldn't be easier...